52 Films By Women: "Strange Days"

 Because she’s one of the few women in Hollywood directing action films that are good and entertaining enough to make (mostly male) viewers express shock and awe at the fact that a woman is responsible for directing these films, as if such a reaction is anything resembling a compliment.

-Because she directed Patrick Swayze (R.I.P.), Keanu Reeves, Lori Petty, Gary Busey, Gary Busey’s love of meatball subs (“Utah!
-Get me two!”), and Anthony Kiedis, too) in Point Break, which not only inspired Universal Pictures to do their own version of Point Break with The Fast And The Furious, but also inspired a remake which was so forgettable and badly-made that I can barely finish this sentence in describing anything else about it.
+Because she directed Patrick Swayze (R.I.P.), Keanu Reeves, Lori Petty, John C. McGinley, Gary Busey, Gary Busey’s love of meatball subs (“Utah!
+Get me two!”), and Anthony Kiedis in Point Break, which not only inspired Universal Pictures to do their own version of Point Break with The Fast And The Furious, but also inspired a remake which was so forgettable and badly-made that I can barely finish this sentence in describing anything else about it.

 And because she directed The Hurt Locker, which garnered attention not just because of its subject matter (soldiers in battle who consider war to not only be Hell, but addictive and exciting enough to stay there and reign rather than be in the safety and comfort of home and family) but because Bigelow became the first woman to ever win an Oscar for Best Director and the film itself won for Best Picture, two accomplishments which were revolutionary but which also grabbed headlines because one of the directors and films in competition with Bigelow at the Oscars that year was James Cameron, director of The Terminator, Terminator 2, Titanic, and that year’s Oscar nominee for Best Picture, Avatar.
 And also Kathryn Bigelow’s ex-husband.

-Shortly after the end of their marriage, Bigelow and Cameron worked together on Strange Days, a sci-fi/action film which wasn’t nearly as critically acclaimed as The Hurt Locker and Zero Dark Thirty, nor was it a box-office phenomenon like Titanic and Avatar.
+Shortly after the end of their marriage, Bigelow and Cameron worked together on Strange Days, a sci-fi/action film released in theaters in October of 1995, which wasn’t nearly as critically acclaimed as The Hurt Locker and Zero Dark Thirty, nor was it a box-office phenomenon like Titanic and Avatar.

 Strange Days is set in Los Angeles during the last two days of 1999, when everyone is expecting both the best and worst to happen as the millennium approaches and also when the newest illegal addiction to take the country by storm is known as SQUID, miniaturized recordings and recording equipment which allow the user to experience both the memories and physical/emotional sensations during the incident being recorded.
 Lenny Nero (Ralph Fiennes) is an ex-cop turned SQUID dealer, who has many friends in high and low places and is known as the man to talk to for anyone in need of some ‘playback.’
 When he’s not out hustling or hanging out with his best friends, Lornette ‘Mace’ Mason (Angela Bassett), a limousine driver/trained bodyguard, and Bobby (Tom Sizemore), who is also an ex-cop but working as a private investigator, Lenny finds himself at home every night, pining for the One That Got Away: his ex-girlfriend Faith (Juliette Lewis), a former sex worker now working as an up-and-coming rock musician who is now in the arms of her manager Philo Gant (played by everyone’s favorite raspy-voiced actor, Michael Wincott) and wants nothing to do with Lenny.